Breast Augmentation in NJ

-The breast augmentation procedure is considered relatively conservative compared to many medically necessary procedures.
+This surgical procedure is considered relatively conservative compared to many medically necessary procedures.
 This surgery focuses on the placement of breast implants under skin or muscle.
 No organs are involved, which minimizes overall risk.
 That said, all surgical procedures incur some risk.
-The potential for complications during or after breast augmentation is small but risks include:
+The potential for complications during or after surgery is small but risks include:

 - Anesthesia risks (such as allergic reaction)

 - Changes in nipple or breast sensation